 "Rand actually defended the collecting of benefits as a way to get your own money back from The Man . . .
 In a 1966 article for The Objectivist newsletter, she wrote about the morality of accepting Social Security, unemployment insurance or similar payments . . ."

-’s most famous and powerful follower brought low by objective evidence that the politics of Objectivism
+Was Ayn Rand ’s most famous and powerful follower brought low by objective evidence that the politics of Objectivism are wrong?

 Explains why Rand's ideas galvanized many in the Tea Party: she defined what is quintessentially American—individualism, self-authorship, achievement, and freedom.

 Myth: Ayn Rand Was a Conservative by William R Thomas

 Ayn Rand's economic vision may resonate on the Right, but she was hardly a conservative.